jking100/tget/README.md

-## Tget - A download parallelization utility
+## tGet - A download parallelization utility

 Creates simultaneous connections to the resource host to accelerate download speeds